wwarthen/RomWBW/Source/Doc/UserGuide.md

 From the Boot Loader menu select X (Xmodem Flash Updater) and then U (Begin Update).
 Then initiate the Xmodem transfer of the `.rom` file.
-Since the XModem Flash Updater will be relatively slow, you may wish to use the `.upd` varient of the ROM.
+Since the XModem Flash Updater will be relatively slow, you may wish to use the `.upd` variant of the ROM.

 More information can be found in the ROM Applications document.